bootphon/fastabx/docs/install.rst

 Footnotes
 ---------

-.. [#torch] The DTW relies on the C++ API of PyTorch which has no API/ABI compatibility between releases.
-   This means you have to have to use the exact version of PyTorch this package was compiled against.

 .. [#glibc] The glibc constraint is due to the runners available in GitHub CI.
 If you build from source, you can use the lowest version of glibc supported by PyTorch.